Crossing the Line: Police Use of Force and Wrongful Death

 In order to bring a wrongful death action in court against an alleged wrongdoer, the decedent’s family member(s), or representative, must file in court within three years after the negligent act.
 This period begins to run from the moment that the injury leading to death occurred, or in some cases, when the injury was discovered.
 Ensuring that a case is filed properly within this time period is crucial as missing the deadline can mean that the action will be barred permanently.

 The party or parties bringing a wrongful death action, if successful, can recover significant monetary damages.
 This is not merely to punish the wrongdoer for the negligent act, but to attempt to provide some semblance of an award that attempts to make the plaintiff whole.
 It is well known that money cannot bring a loved one back or fill the void left by their abrupt departure.
-However, a victim’s family should not suffer further insult or injury than that which the wrongdoer has already caused.
-Under Wisconsin law, parties can recover medical expenses, funeral and burial costs, funds to cover lost wages or income to the family, and loss of companionship (up to a statutory limit).

 The Law Offices of Robert T. Edens, P.C.

 Losing a loved one to someone else’s negligence is never easy, but it can be more intimidating when the wrongdoer is in a position of trust.
-If your loved one has been fatally injured by a negligent actor, call the Law Offices of Robert T. Edens, P.C in Waukegan today.
+If your loved one has been fatally injured by a negligent actor, call the Law Offices of Robert T. Edens, P.C at 847-395-2200 in Antioch today.
 Our experienced staff can discuss your options and provide guidance that you can use to determine your next steps.

 Call today for a free consultation